-Whiskers – The whiskers should be neatly trimmed, as should the jowls, heels and ears.
-Don’t cut them so short that it alters the horse’s appearance, just make then even.
+Whiskers – The whiskers should be neatly trimmed, as should the jowls, heels, and ears.
+Don’t cut them so short that it alters the horse’s appearance, just make them even.

 Coat – The horse’s coat should be in good condition with a natural shine, white markings should also be as white as possible without being obviously artificially whitened.

 Hooves – The hooves should be trimmed, even and in good condition.
 They should be oiled but depending on the breed and the class you may only be allowed to use clear oil rather than oil that will artificially darken the hooves.